 In addition to that, you can change the names of the existing parameters.

 To start editing a parameter, just click it.
-Alternatively, use the Up and Down arrow keys to move to the parameter of interest and Enter to start modifying it.
+Alternatively, use the Up and Down arrow keys to navigate to the parameter of interest and Enter to start modifying it.